-Accordingly, it helps people who have problems digesting fats to break the fast.
+It helps people with problems digesting fats and break the fast.
 Additionally, it supports those people who cannot produce enough stomach acid.

 Therefore, the addition of apple vinegar can help when breaking a fast.

-Moreover, apple cider vinegar helps fasting beginners to integrate healthy fats into their diet more comfortably.
+Moreover, apple cider vinegar helps fasting beginners integrate healthy fats into their diet more comfortably.

 Therefore, supporters of low-carb diets such as the keto diet swear by apple vinegar.

-Apple cider vinegar is incredibly popular since it supports the gut flora, neutralizes the pH value, and provides energy.
+Apple cider vinegar is incredibly popular since it supports gut flora, neutralizes pH, and provides energy.

 Not only as a health elixir but also for breaking a fast, you can prepare this diluted apple vinegar drink: